rillig/pkglint/v23/codewalk.md

 // which happens when a line ends with an odd number of backslashes. type Line struct {
 	Location Location
-	Basename RelPath // the last component of the Filename
+	Basename RelPath // the basename from Location, for fast access

 	// the text of the line, without the trailing newline character;
 	// in Makefiles, also contains the text from the continuation lines,